LocalAtBrown/article-rec-training-job/README.md

 ### Update Dependencies

 To update dependencies in your local environment, make changes to the `pyproject.toml` file then run `poetry update`.
 To update `requirements.txt` for the container, run `poetry export -o requirements.txt --without-hashes`.
+The pre-commit hook also automatically re-creates the `requirements.txt` file if it detects changes in `pyproject.toml`.

 ## Local Usage